 Greta Koumarianou joined us in winter 2018 as a chemistry graduate student.
 She is designing and building an experiment to perform chiral analysis without rotational constant assignment in the cell of our microwave spectrometer.

-Jerry Yan is a physics undergraduate in UCSB’s College of Creative Studies working on molecular structure determination from our microwave data.
+Jerry Yan was a physics undergraduate in UCSB’s College of Creative Studies working on molecular structure determination from our microwave data.

 Ce Pei recently graduated from UCSB physics.
 Ce ran simulations and built our camera for the cold molecule project.